Johnny Jenkins

-Career
+Biography

-In the 1960s Jenkins was the leader of the Pinetoppers, who employed a young Otis Redding as singer.
+In the 1960s, Jenkins was the leader of the Pinetoppers, who employed a young Otis Redding as singer.
 As Jenkins did not have a driver's license, Redding also served as his personal driver.
 During a recording session in 1962 organized by the band's manager, Phil Walden, Jenkins left forty minutes of studio time unused.
 Redding used this time to record a ballad, "These Arms of Mine", on which Jenkins played guitar.
 Scott Freeman, in his biography of Redding, Otis!: The Otis Redding Story, gives several accounts of that chaotic day at Stax Records.
 In 1964, Jenkins released an instrumental single, "Spunky" (Volt V-122).

 With Phil Walden concentrating on Redding's flourishing career, Jenkins was sidelined, and it was not until after Redding's death in 1967 that Walden again concentrated on Jenkins's career.
 In 1970, Jenkins released the album Ton-Ton Macoute!.
 The opening track, a cover of Dr. John's "I Walk on Guilded Splinters", has been sampled by numerous musicians, including Beck (Loser), and Oasis (Go Let It Out).
 Several tracks on Ton-Ton Macoute! featured Duane Allman on guitar and dobro.

 With Walden again becoming involved in other projects, Jenkins became disillusioned with the music industry and did nothing of note until 1996.
 By then Walden had persuaded him to make a comeback, and he released the album Blessed Blues, recorded with Chuck Leavell.
 Two further albums followed: Handle with Care and All in Good Time.